-DOT Hazard Classes Breakdown: A Dive Into The Various Classes
+DOT Hazard Classes Breakdown – A Dive Into the Various Classes

 If you are working in the transportation and logistics sector, it is very intelligent of you to have taken the time to understand hazardous materials and their classes.
 Hazardous materials and dangerous goods circulate throughout the country all year around.
 The US Department of Transportation and the Federal Motor Carrier Safety Administration understand that they have a significant degree of risk attached to them.